 It takes everyone working together to spread the message to end the dangerous behavior of distracted driving.
 All it takes is one second to cause an Atlanta car crash and injuries.

 If you were injured by a distracted driver, you may have rights to seek compensation for your injuries, medical bills, lost income, and more.
 Don’t delay calling an experienced Atlanta auto accident attorney today to find out more about your rights.
-You can reach the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+You can reach Shane Smith Law at 770-HURT-999 for a free consultation today.